rabbitmq/rabbitmq-website/docs/networking.md

 </table>

 Note that default values for these vary between Linux kernel releases and distributions.
-Using a recent kernel (3.9 or later) is recommended.
+Using a recent kernel version (such as 6.x or later) is recommended.

 <a id="os-tuning-important-how-to-configure"></a>